top of page

 DOMESTIC APPLICANTS:

-• Successful completion of Year 12 or equivalent; or
+• Successful completion of Year 12 and an ATAR score of 50 or above; or

 • Successful completion of an equivalent secondary qualification either interstate or overseas (in English or see below); or